KJR-FM: Rhythmic (1991–2016)

 KUBE was the home of The T-Man Show morning show, which aired from September 1995 to September 2009, when "The T-Man" retired to become a professional poker player.
-The show featured Robert "The T-Man" Tepper (who marketed himself using only his voice), as well as co-hosts Pasty Dave (who was the show's producer), Hot Shot Scott, Dump Truck Guy, Ham Sandwich Man, Stephen Kilbreath, Vinnie The Pooh and Tari Free.
+The show featured Robert "The T-Man" Tepper (who marketed himself using only his voice), as well as co-hosts Pasty Dave (who was the show's producer), Hot Shot Scott, Jimmy Shapiro, Stephen Kilbreath, Vinnie The Pooh and Tari Free.
 The show was also briefly syndicated through Premiere Radio Networks, and was heard on KKRZ in Portland, KYLD in San Francisco and several other cities.

 Shellie Hart, longtime midday DJ and music director for the station, was let go in November 2011 because of budget cuts issued by Clear Channel.
 Hart had been with the station since 1991, except for a brief 3-year period between 1996 and 1999, when Hart programmed modern rock station KEDJ Phoenix.
 Hart is currently at KRWM.

 Despite many years of high ratings, around 2011, however, KUBE's ratings began declining.
 KUBE was also no exception to company-wide budget cuts at Clear Channel, with several long-time personalities replaced with voicetracked talent from outside of the market.
 New competition from KQMV and KHTP took away some of KUBE's listeners.

 KUBE also rotated through a few morning shows after The T-Man Show ended, such as Eddie Francis & Karen Wild, The JV Show (syndicated from sister KYLD), The Breakfast Club, and DJ SupaSam.
 None of these programming changes resulted in any ratings improvement for the station.
 In the December 2015 Nielsen ratings period for the Seattle market, KUBE was ranked #13 with a 2.3 share.